 Recurrent use of the drug in physically hazardous situations is also a sign of addiction; consistent use of the drug despite knowledge of physical or psychological difficulties from using; physical tolerance as defined by a need for increasing amounts of the drug to achieve intoxication or less effect with continuing use of the drug; and physical withdrawal symptoms or substance use to avoid withdrawal.

 Treatment of oxycodone use disorder and addiction

-Moderate to severe oxycodone use disorder and oxycodone addiction usually requires medical detoxification and inpatient treatment in the beginning.
+Moderate to severe oxycodone use disorder and oxycodone addiction usually requires medical detoxification and inpatient treatment in the beginning at a partner facility.
 Accordingly, inpatient treatment separates the user from the drug and related stressors and triggers.
 After initial medical detoxification and inpatient stabilization, levels of care for continued treatment are assessed with six dimensions:

 - Acute intoxication or withdrawal potential

 - Biomedical conditions and complications

 - Emotional, behavioral, or cognitive conditions and complications

 - Readiness to change